MathisChatelain/P11/README.md

     We also like to show how well we're testing, so there's a module called [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to your project.

+    Using tests :
+     ```
+        pytest tests
+     ```

+6. Understanding the project

+    Naming conventions :
+        - views/routes are named using camelCase
+        - actions/functions are named using snake_case